open-zaak/open-notificaties/docs/installation/configuration/opennotifs_config_cli.rst

 ===========

-The command executes the list of pluggable configuration steps, and each step required specific environment variables, that should be prepared.
+The command executes the list of pluggable configuration steps, and each step requires specific environment variables, that should be prepared.
 Here is the description of all available configuration steps and the environment variables, use by each step.